Mirko and Slavko: Background and history

 In the late 1950s, Dečje novine started publishing a series of historical comics entitled Nikad robom (Never a Slave).
 The series featured heroic stories from the history of South Slavic people: stories from Croatian–Slovene peasant revolt, First and Second Serbian Uprising, World War I etc. In the late 1950s, Dečje novine decided to introduce a comic about Yugoslav Partisans.
 In 1958, Žižović created the first episode of a comic about Yugoslav partisans.
 The comic debuted on 25 November 1958 in the Dečije novine monthly children's magazine.
 The story initially featured only Mirko (who was, reputedly, modeled after Žižović's son), while Slavko was added to the story later. Žižović chose the names Mirko and Slavko because they were common in all parts of Yugoslavia.
-Serbian cartoonist Aleksandar Zograf and comic book artist and historian Zdravko Zupan pointed out that Mirko and Slavko was not created with the purpose of political indoctrination of the youth, and that it was primarily an action comic.
+Serbian cartoonist Aleksandar Zograf and comic book artist and historian Zdravko Zupan were of the opinion that Mirko and Slavko was not created with the purpose of political indoctrination of the Yugoslav youth, and that it was primarily an action comic.

 Mirko and Slavko episodes (as well as the other comics from Nikad robom) were published as 32-page comics, with 16 pages printed in color, in the format of 14,5x20,5 cm.
 Prior to Mirko and Slavko, the comics from Nikad robom edition were sold in 35,000 to 50,000 copies.
 However, stories of Mirko and Slavko were excellently received, and gradually upstaged all the other comics from Nikad robom series.
 The editors of Dečje novine decided to risk and print Mirko and Slavko in 120,000 copies, but soon found out that the demand for Mirko and Slavko was even larger.
 At its peak of popularity, an episode of the comic was sold in more than 200,000 copies.
 The comic was also published in Slovenian and Macedonian language, in magazines like Naš koutek, Drugarče and Jednota.
 Gradually, other artists started working with Žižović on the comic: they would usually draw minor characters and background, and Žižović would later add main characters.
 Artists which worked with Žižović on Mirko and Slavko include Živorad Atanacković, Ratomir Petrović, Branko Plavšić, Milan Vranešević, Mile Rančić, Leo Korelc, Brana Nikolić, Nikola Mitrović "Kokan", Slaviša Ćirović, Stevica Živanov and others.
 The stories were initially written by Žižović himself, and later by various writers; the most successful ones were written by journalist Žarko Vukosavljević.

 In 1975, the comic celebrated the publication of the 500th issue.
 However, by this time the comic's popularity had already heavily declined.
 By the mid-1970s in Yugoslavia comics were already perceived as a form of art, and a younger generation of comic artists and critics pronounced Mirko and Slavko outdated.
 They criticized the drawings, plots, dialogues and stereotypical characters.
 By some reports, the criticism of the comic was heavily supported by a Dečje novine competitor which published foreign comics.
 In 1979, Dečje novine finally cancelled the comic.